UTSA-ICS/sid-server/doc/source/extensions/websso.rst

 The `/v3/auth/OS-FEDERATION/websso/` route must be protected by the chosen httpd module.
-This is performed so the request that originates from horizon will use the same identity provider that is configured in keystone.
+This is performed so the request that originates from horizon will use the same identity provider that is configured in sidserver.

 If `mod_shib` is used, then use the following as an example: